Do I need a medical care provider if I have a doula?

 I can only ‘guarantee’ being on call two weeks before and after due date, but chances are I am still waiting right along with you for your little one to come out!
 If it is over two weeks past your due date and for some reason I am unable to make it I will absolutely have a similar backup doula for you at no extra charge of course.

-Can a Doula Be There During a C Section or Epidural?
+Can a Doula Be There During a Caesarian or Epidural?

 I have no problem being there for either of those.
 Occasionally the medical staff will say only one person can be in the room with the mom, but that is something you could find out from your care provider before hiring a doula.

-It can be very helpful to have someone with you in that time.
-If you have a birth plan you wish to be followed, (ex. delayed cord clamping, not wanting to wash the vernix, vaccination desires) those things will typically only be obeyed if a doula is there advocating the mom’s desires.
+It is very helpful to have someone with you in that time.
+If you have a birth plan you wish to be followed, (ex. delayed cord clamping, golden hour, not wanting to wash the vernix, vaccination desires) those things will typically only be obeyed if a doula is there advocating the mom’s desires.
+Also check out my blog on the Epidural Doula, for why it’s important to hire a doula during this time.

 Does The Doula Care For The Baby?